Army of Freshmen

-During time on tour, the band was introduced to another rock band, Bowling For Soup.
-Later, both bands became the co co-creators of the Get Happy Tour, that launched in 2006.
+During time on tour, the band was introduced to Bowling for Soup, and both bands later became the co-creators of the Get Happy Tour that launched in 2006.

-As a result of the Global Financial Crisis, the band suffered with finding a record label that would sign them.
-However they took matters into their own hands with seeking additional crowd funded projects including acoustic EPs, writing and film production.
+Due to the 2008 financial crisis, the band suffered with finding a record label that would sign them.
+However, they took matters into their own hands with seeking additional crowd funded projects including acoustic EPs, writing and film production.

 History

 Early years (1997–2000)

 Following his graduation from Lower Cape May Regional High School in Cape May, New Jersey, Chris Jay moved by himself to Ventura, California with the goal of starting a band.
 Having written hundreds of songs, Jay started out playing solo acoustic at local open mics and coffeehouses.

 Jay officially formed Army of Freshmen at the end of 1997 with Owen Bucey, Aaron Goldberg, Dan Clark, One' Nielsen, Mike Rini and Jon Blackburn all of whom he met at a Ventura coffeehouse he performed at regularly.
 Jay's new bandmates were all recent graduates of Buena High School and Ventura High School.
 The band initially performed as Chris Jay and the Army of Freshmen but after a few months of local shows, they began going by just Army of Freshmen.
 Initially Goldberg and Clark played trumpet and trombone while Jay played guitar but the band moved Clark to keyboard and Goldberg to guitar which created the dual keyboard-driven pop punk that the band is known for.
 In 2000 the band went on their first tour, 2 weeks on the east coast, in the same minivan Jay left home in.
 The tour was booked completely independent of any manager, label or agent.